 - By entering an interest rate, the profit & loss budget can automatically calculate interest paid each month on the overdraft, or interest received where the account is in credit at the end of the month.

 - Opening balances (e.g. bank overdraft/credit balance, GST liability/refund, debtors & creditors) can be entered on the cash flow budget.

-- The collection and payment percentage rates for debtors and creditors (e.g. current, 30 days, etc) can be entered to better reflect the impact of sales/fees and purchases on the cash flow budget.
+- The collection and payment percentage rates for debtors and creditors (e.g. current, 30 days, etc) should be recorded to better reflect the impact of payment terms on the cash flow budget.

 The budgets have been designed for manufacturers, wholesalers and retailers, although they can be equally used by both professional practices (e.g. architects) and other businesses (e.g. electrical contractors).

 To make the two budgets more user friendly, the blue columns are where amounts can be input.
 Enter amounts on the profit & loss statement on a GST-exclusive basis, and on a GST-inclusive basis on the cash flow budget.
 Don’t include commas.

 The cash flow budget assumes that the GST on either a monthly or quarterly basis is paid/refunded in the following month and that no special arrangements apply.

 Note that the two budgets contain a large amount of background code, therefore they will take a few seconds to load, calculate, print and save.